deepsnowland/StalkerAidsAndSupplements/README.md

 _**Also this is my first mod for The long dark so any feedback will be appreciated**._

-**Credit to the amazing moders on TLD modding discord server, because without them it would not be possible.**
+**Credit to the amazing modders on TLD modding discord server, because without them it would not be possible.**
 **Thanks alot Everyone!**
 ### Installation